This post is sponsored by the folks at Leatherman.

 Reliable WiFi is an absolute essential for any business traveler.
 We’ve used a WiFi hotspot for a few years now, and absolutely love having reliable WiFi almost anywhere in the world.

-You can rent the Solis for about $9 USD a day, or do like us and buy a device and get either a monthly, no contract Go Data plan or buy access one daypass at a time.
+You can buy a device and get either a monthly, no contract Go Data plan or buy access one daypass at a time.

-If you’re looking for a larger power charger, we use an older version of the Anker Powercore 10,000mAh.
+If you’re looking for a larger power charger, we use an older version of the Anker Powercore 20,000mAh.

 Ours has served us well the last four years, and the current version gets great reviews as well.
-See the Anker Powercore 10,000mAh on Amazon here.
+See the Anker Powercore 20,000mAh on Amazon here.

 Accessories case for cable and other electronics